-Buy-back support for educational visit support
+Buy-back Support for Educational Visit Support

-To achieve its objectives and ensure safety across the Trusts, it is required that all Brighter Futures Learning Partnership Trust Academies adhere to the following:
+To achieve its objectives and ensure safety across the Trust, it is required that all Brighter Futures Learning Partnership Trust Schools/UTC adhere to the following:

-All academies arrange annually the service support of Doncaster Metropolitan Borough Council Educational Visits and Outdoor Education Advisory Service and use the Exeant risk management and visit planning system.
-All Brighter Futures Learning Partnership Trust Academies are responsible for the cost of this service.
+All schools/UTC arrange annually the service support of Doncaster Metropolitan Borough Council Educational Visits and Outdoor Education Advisory Service and use the Exeant risk management and visit planning system.
+All Brighter Futures Learning Partnership Trust schools/UTC are responsible for the cost of this service.